 The owner, Gerri, draws on her culinary training in London to prepare a fresh, authentic tea daily.
 Choose from eight varieties of sandwiches, followed by scones, apple-rhubarb pie with fresh mint and cream, and other pastries.
 Gerri and her staff dress in authentic Victorian attire and serve tea in antique china teacups.
-Option include a traditional four-course tea featuring sandwiches such as Scottish Smoked Sandwich Pinwheels and Open-Faced Asparagus Rounds, to the Emperors Six Course High Tea, which includes a soup, aperitif and variety of petit pastries.
+Options include a traditional four-course tea featuring sandwiches such as Scottish Smoked Sandwich Pinwheels and Open-Faced Asparagus Rounds, to the Emperors Six Course High Tea, which consists of a soup, aperitif, and variety of petit pastries.

 Deer Path Inn